Sim4n6/sift-docs/tools/mantaray.rst

 Errors and Bugs
 ==================================
-If MantaRay crashes, please re-run it in debug mode and send a screenshot of the crash along with any other details you can provide to the `launchpad ppa bug tracker for MantaRay <https://launchpad.net/~mantaray>`_
+If MantaRay crashes, please re-run it in debug mode and send a screenshot of the crash along with any other details you can provide to the `MantaRay Forum <http://mantarayforensics.com/forums/>`_